Annual Pay Adjustments

 See Chapter 8, Section 7 for information about alternative pay systems.

 GS Locality Pay Procedures

 The locality pay determination procedure starts with pay comparison studies by the Bureau of Labor Statistics.
 Findings are presented each autumn to the Federal Salary Council, a group made up of agency and labor union representatives and compensation experts.
 The council submits recommendations based on that data to the President’s Pay Agent, which consists of the Secretary of Labor and the directors of the Office of Management and Budget and Office of Personnel Management.
-The council also makes recommendations to the Pay Agent on issues including creating or dropping localities and setting locality boundary lines, using criteria including local labor markets, commuting patterns and the practices of other employers; creation of new localities or the dropping of existing ones; and the treatment of federal facilities that cross boundary lines or areas that do not meet the criteria for inclusion in a metropolitan zone but are surrounded or nearly surrounded by one or more of those zones.
+The council also makes recommendations to the Pay Agent on issues including creating or dropping localities and setting locality boundary lines, using criteria including local labor markets, commuting patterns and the number of federal employees in an area; and dealing with exceptional situations such as facilities that cross boundary lines or areas that do not meet the criteria for inclusion in a metropolitan zone but are surrounded or nearly surrounded by one or more of those zones.

-The Pay Agent decides the pay areas and makes recommendations to the President, who by executive order allocates the across the board versus locality portions payable within the overall raise set by appropriations law, with locality payouts apportioned according to the pay gap data.
+The Pay Agent decides the pay areas and makes recommendations to the President, who by executive order allocates the across the board versus locality portions payable within the overall raise, with locality payouts apportioned according to the pay gap data.
 If no figure is set by legislation, the President has authority to set raise amounts by default.

 Annual reports of the Salary Council and the Pay Agent, including explanations of the methods used in comparing federal and non-federal pay, are at www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule.